troclaux/notes/aws.md

 # AWS

+> cloud computing platform that provides a wide range of services and tools for building and managing applications and infrastructure in the cloud

+- cloud computing: the delivery of computing services over the internet
 - service: a software that provides functionality and performs a task or set of tasks for your system
   - examples:
     - apache